USEPA/haztrak/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: "🚀 Feature Request"
+name: '🚀 Feature Request'
-about: "Suggest an idea or possible new feature."
+about: 'Suggest an idea or possible new feature.'
-title: ""
+title: ''
-labels: "Type: feature"
+labels: 'Type: feature'
 ---

 # 🚀 Feature Request